[vc_row][vc_column width=”1/1″][vc_column_text]Reading Time: 2 Minutes

 When you start living more simply and are forced to question what is of genuine importance, you have no choice but to face mental, physical and emotional health as an enormous factor.

-Whether you take care of your mind, heart and body shows up in the quality of your life and when you get past all the unnecessary baggage, you can see it more clearly.
+The way you take care of your mind, heart and body shows up in the quality of your life and when you get past all the unnecessary baggage, you can see it more clearly.
 This causes you to WANT to take care of yourself.

 Better relationships & love life